 Help your kid feel like a superhero with this safe and fun science experiment that creates an electrical charge that's like a mini lightning bolt!
-Safe, tame, but fun.

 Want to spark your third grader's interest in gardening?
 Help him make popsicle stick fairies to decorate an enchanting garden oasis.

 Try this experiment to give your curious kid a more "solid" understanding of how temperature affects the states of matter.

 The next time you've got a restless second grade earth scientist on your hands, use this experiment to demonstrate crystals and make a tasty treat, too!